-Guests may only attend meetings where there are no individual identities or specific departments identified in FES-related discussions.
-Guests must secure advance approval of their attendance from the Council chair.
+Guests may only attend meetings where there are no individual identities or specific departments identified in FES related discussions.
+Guests must secure advance approval of their attendance from the council chair.

-- 1) Oversee FES, including an evaluation of all support systems. - 2) Propose minimum criteria for extended contract and promotion that are fair and within the spirit of FES. - 3) Periodically review the results and effectiveness of FES, proposing system changes as needed. - 4) When necessary, address questions or appeals of FES-related decisions. - d.
-Reporting Relationships - 1) Except in the instances involving confidential individual data, the Council decisions will be reported to the Faculty Senate.
-The Faculty Senate reserves the right to refer such decisions back to the Faculty Evaluation Council for further review and maintains an ultimate veto power over the Council's decisions. - 2) Council decisions that are faculty-related will be reported as appropriate and necessary to faculty members, Chairs and/or Deans, and to the Provost's office for final approval. - e.
-Process for individual review
+- 3. Duties - a.
+Oversee FES, including an evaluation of all support systems. - b.
+Propose minimum criteria for extended contract and promotion that are fair and within the spirit of FES. - c.
+Periodically review the results and effectiveness of FES, proposing system changes as needed. - d.
+When necessary, address questions or appeals of FES related decisions. - 4.
+Reporting Relationships - a.
+Except in the instances involving confidential individual data, the council decisions will be reported to the Faculty Senate.
+The senate reserves the right to refer such decisions back to the Faculty Evaluation Council for further review and maintains an ultimate veto power over the council's decisions. - b.
+Council decisions that are faculty related will be reported as appropriate and necessary to faculty members, chairs and/or deans, and to the provost's office for final approval. - 5.
+Process for Individual Review

-Faculty needing clarification or asking for an appeal of a decision related to FES data must follow the process outlined in the Faculty Handbook (see Section 4.2)
+Faculty needing clarification or asking for an appeal of a decision related to FES data must follow the process outlined in the Faculty Handbook (see Section 4.2).